Criminal Cases Review Commission (New Zealand): Number of applications

 The Ministry of Justice assumed the number of applications would increase to 125 a year from only 8 per year, with perhaps 38 applications leading to full investigations.

 Instead, it received 200 applications in the first 10 months, compared with less than 170 for a Royal Prerogative of Mercy in the previous 23 years.

-Since the Commission launched in July 2000, a total of 308 applications were made from individuals claiming they have been wrongly convicted or sentenced (as at June 2022).
-The Commission has received applications involving a broad range of offences including homicides, sexual offences, serious and complex fraud and less serious offences.
+Since the Commission launched in July 2000, a total of 545 applications have been made from individuals claiming they have been wrongly convicted or sentenced (as at June 2025).
+The Commission has received applications involving a broad range of offences, including homicides, sexual offences, serious and complex fraud and less serious offences.
 Forty-seven applications related to murder or manslaughter convictions.
-129 cases, or 46 per cent, involved convictions for sexual offences – 70 against adults and 59 against minors.
+One hundred and twenty-nine cases, or 46 per cent, involved convictions for sexual offences – 70 against adults and 59 against minors.
 Other applications are related to convictions for violent offending (14 per cent), dishonesty and fraud (9 per cent), and drugs (8 per cent).

 More than a third of the applications relate to convictions that occurred in the last five years.
 However, 23 of the applications are for cases that are more than 21 years old.
 Nearly 75% of applications are from current prison inmates, but nearly a quarter are for individuals in the community who have historical convictions they’re still contesting.

-191 cases are still at the initial stages of the investigative process and, so far, only 12 cases have led to a full investigation by the Commission.
+One hundred and ninety-one cases are still at the initial stages of the investigative process and, so far, only 12 cases have led to a full investigation by the Commission.

+Decisions

+As at November 2024, the Commission has decided to take no action or no further action on 251 applications for a variety of reasons: in 128 cases, it was 'not in the interest of justice', and in another 87 cases, the appeals process was still available to the applicant.

+In 2025, investigative journalist Mike White reported that in the last five years, the CCRC has received nearly 600 applications claiming wrongful conviction, but only five cases have been referred back to the courts.
+White says this level of referral is well below expections, and significantly less than the level achieved by similar institutions overseas.

+Mr G.

+In December 2022, the Commission handed down its first decision regarding the conviction of a 15-year-old male, referred to as Mr G. In 2001, he was sentenced to 11 months in prison on charges of assault, drink-driving and unlawfully getting into a motor vehicle.
+The law at the time required an offender facing these charges to be 16 or more before a prison sentence could be imposed.
+Documents filed in court by police had the wrong date of birth, indicating that Mr G was 17 and so the judge sentenced him to prison.
+The Commission found evidence from government agencies proving he was only 15 in 2001.
+It took 21 years for his case to be referred back to the courts for appeal.
+As at April 2023, the Court has yet to hear the case.